 Beagles are renowned for being one of the friendliest dog breeds out there.
 They are little bundles of bumbling fun!
 Given their temperament and energy, they love to exercise.

 They wouldn’t make the best of pets if your family is more laid back.
-But for an energetic, outdoorsy family, they would fit in really well.
+But for an energetic, outdoorsy family, a Beagle would fit in really well.

 They are also extremely loyal dogs too.
 In fact, they’ve been known to follow their owners around!
-If and when your Beagle develops a strong bond with your children, they’ll be some of the best guardians for them.
+If and when your Beagle starts to develops a strong bond with your kids, they’ll be some of the best guardians for them.

-Given their loyal natures, Beagles make great watchdogs too.
+Given their loyal natures, Beagles make great watchdogs.
 They have boisterous, deep voices and will keep a family safe due to their ability to alert their owners if anything suspicious is happening within their home.
 Not many things can get by a Beagle.

 Despite this, if you have a very young baby or are worried about nap-time for children, a Beagle could be a bit of a challenge as a household companion.